-The entire world celebrates Halloween or a version of it, in all cultures under different names.
+The entire world celebrates Halloween night in all cultures under different names.
 Same principle-the time, poised between the darkness and the light, the veil thins between the living and the dead.

-These Halloween trivia questions will test your knowledge of the surprising customs and ideas that attach themselves to all the spooky celebrations and treats we associate with All Saints’ Eve.
+Each scary Halloween trivia question tests your knowledge of the customs and celebrations associated with All Saints’ Eve.
 Fans of Harry Potter must surely know what a Hallow is and why it is significant.

-When you look at Halloween tradition, there is so much that seems hard to understand until you peep into the past and the way things were.
+When you look at the Halloween tradition, there are so many things to understand; until you look back and how it was.
 Why do we dress up and wear masks?
-Is it to scare our neighbors into giving us more candy and prevent them from knowing who plays that trick?
+Is it to scare neighbours into giving us more Halloween sweets and hide who trick-or-treats?

-Take trivia quizzes themselves, Halloween trivia quizzes, board games, and pub quizzes–when did that all start?
+Who started trivia quizzes, Halloween quizzes, board games, and pub quizzes?
 The trivia quiz isn’t that old-1965, but its popularity endures.
-Most people find it funny to drag out half-remembered facts they once read or dreamed about, and others to misquote Winnie the Pooh are “extraordinarily good guessers.”
+Most people find it funny to drag out half-remembered trivia they once read or dreamed about.
+While others misquote Winnie the Pooh or are “extraordinarily good guessers.”

-This Spooky Halloween Trivia covers popular modern Halloween culture and a sprinkling of surprising facts about Halloween lore and legends.
-It’s suitable for all ages and is an enjoyable activity to do in between the merriment and festivities.
+Our great trivia facts cover modern Halloween culture and a sprinkling of surprising Halloween lore, history and legends.
+It’s suitable for all ages and a good activity between the merriment and festivities.

 Finally, why are there so many apple-related games at Halloween?
-Is it because apples are cheap and plentiful at that time of year?
+Is it because apples are cheap and plentiful during that season?
 Is it because it is a forbidden fruit that led to the original sin and our fall from grace?

-As with so many other customs like knocking on wood (to appease the tree gods), it is the remains of bygone times.
-The Roman goddess Pomona, a deity of fruits and apples, had a festivity near the end of October, and it is that celebration that gives us all those apple games.
+As with other customs like knocking on wood (to appease the tree gods), it is the remains of bygone times.
+Pomona, the Roman goddess of fruit trees, had a festivity near the end of October.
+It is that celebration that gives us all those apple activities.

-Halloween is fun, spooky, and a blend of overlapping histories and customs.
-Echoes of the change from paganism to Christianity, magical practice, fertile fruity goddesses, crop festivals, and sinful sweet tooth indulgences.
+Halloween is a fun blend of overlapping histories and customs.
+Echoes change from paganism to Christianity, fruity deities, crop festivals, and sinful sweets.
 Halloween, All Hallows night, has it all.

 Spooky Halloween Trivia Questions